kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW2.md

 # Bonus tasks 1 (deadline 16 March 2018 @ 11:59PM)

- 1. How many principal components of the [full gene expression dataset](https://courses.cs.ut.ee/2018/bioinfo/spring/uploads/Main/RNA_SummarizedExperiment.rds.zip) (336 samples) can you 'explain' by the known sample metadata?
-You can find view the sample metadata using the colData() function of the SummarizedExperiment class and you can find a longer description of the metadata columns in [here](https://zenodo.org/record/1188300/files/RNA_metadata_columns.txt).
+ 1. How many principal components of the [full gene expression dataset](https://courses.cs.ut.ee/2018/bioinfo/spring/uploads/Main/RNA_SummarizedExperiment.rds.zip) (336 samples) can you 'explain' by known sample metadata?
+You can  view the sample metadata using the colData() function of the SummarizedExperiment class and you can find a longer description of the metadata columns in [here](https://zenodo.org/record/1188300/files/RNA_metadata_columns.txt).
 (2 point)
- 2. How many biological replicates do you need to detect detect 80% of the genes that are at least 2-fold differentially expressed in the full dataset of 84 individuals (336 samples in total)?
+ 3. How many biological replicates do you need to detect detect 80% of the genes that are at least 2-fold differentially expressed in the full dataset of 84 individuals (336 samples in total)?
 Perform this analysis both for the naive vs IFNg comparison as well as the naive vs Salmonella comparison.
 This task is inspired by a recently published [paper](http://rnajournal.cshlp.org/content/22/6/839).
 (2 points)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQ3OTY4OTgyXX0=
+eyJoaXN0b3J5IjpbMTE1NjI4MjkxOV19
 -->